gabriele-mastrapasqua/pokebattle/README.md

 - add more unit tests for the single components
 - use a TUI like Textual lib to better handle the CLI ui!
 - show the pokemon image in battle and in ID card info.
+- add a GH workflow to build and test automatically

 ## Development